MHohenberg/pico2-swd-riscv/README.md

 This execution model provides a "remote procedure call" mechanism where the host supplies short instruction sequences that execute atomically on the hart, providing a window into debug-only architectural state.

-## VII.
-SYSTEM BUS ACCESS: NON-INTRUSIVE MEMORY OPERATIONS
+## 8. SYSTEM BUS ACCESS: NON-INTRUSIVE MEMORY OPERATIONS

 System Bus Access (SBA) represents a fundamental departure from the traditional halt-based debugging model.
 Where classical debugging requires stopping the hart, transferring data through GPRs, and resuming, SBA provides a "back door" to the memory subsystem that operates concurrently with hart execution.

-### VII.A The SBA Architecture
+### 8.A The SBA Architecture

 The Debug Module contains a bus master that can initiate memory transactions on the system bus independently of the harts.
 This master has the following characteristics: